 - Vertical Scaling: Get bigger containers for your app, more RAM memory, more CPU, bigger applications will require more resources, that’s the goal of this scaling operation.

 Both forms of scaling are complementary.
-In a lot of case, you’ll need to scale out (horizontal) your application, and to scale up (vertical) to fit the evolution of your and of the traffic of your app.
+You will often need to scale out (horizontal) your application, and to scale up (vertical) to fit the evolution of the traffic of your app.